-15. In addition to section 12 (above), Athletes will have additional responsibilities to:

-b.
-Report any medical problems in a timely fashion, when such problems may limit their ability to travel, practice, or compete c.
-Participate and appear on-time and prepared to participate to their best abilities in all competitions, practices, training sessions, and evaluations d.
-Properly represent themselves and not attempt to participate in a competition for which they are not eligible by reason of age, classification, or other reason g.
+- 15. In addition to section 12 (above), Athletes will have additional responsibilities to: - a.
+Adhere to their Athlete Agreement (if applicable) - b.
+Report any medical problems in a timely fashion, when such problems may limit their ability to travel, practice, or compete - c.
+Participate and appear on-time and prepared to participate to their best abilities in all competitions, practices, training sessions, and evaluations - d.
+Properly represent themselves and not attempt to participate in a competition for which they are not eligible by reason of age, classification, or other reason - e.
+Adhere to any rules and requirements regarding clothing and equipment - f.
+Dress to represent the sport and themselves with professionalism - g.
 Act in accordance with applicable policies and procedures and, when applicable, additional rules as outlined by coaches or managers